Brittany Miller (softball)

-Brittany Miller (born July 21, 1987) is an American college softball coach and former pitcher who is the current head coach at Texas A&M–Commerce.
+Brittany Miller (born July 21, 1987) is an American college softball coach and former pitcher.
 Prior to her position at Texas A&M–Commerce, she served as assistant coach for two seasons at Texas Tech.
 Prior to that, she was an assistant coach at Loyola Marymount for four seasons.
 Before her Loyola Marymount years, she was an assistant coach at Iowa State.
 She began her coaching career at North Dakota State, first as a graduate assistant for two years and an assistant coach for one year.
+Miller served as the head coach at East Texas A&M Lions softball team from 2023-2026.

 Playing career

 High school

 Miller played varsity softball at Pacifica High School in Garden Grove, California.
 She earned first team all-league, all-county, and all-California Interscholastic Federation (CIF) honors all four years.

 College

 Miller played softball for the Iowa Hawkeyes softball team from 2006 to 2009.
 She was named the Hawkeyes Most Valuable Player all four seasons; the only pitcher to do so.
 She was named an all-Big Ten Conference selection four times.
 She was named to the NFCA All-Region three years.
 She was also named Big Ten Pitcher of the Year two times.
 At the conclusion of her senior season, she was named an NFCA second team All-American.